grant-olson/nillify/README.md

 Here's an [example gem](https://github.com/grant-olson/nillify/raw/master/gems/rubygems-update-2.0.0.gem) where I've forged a signature.
 If you've installed my key above you'll be able to install it in `HighSecurity` mode without so much as a warning.
+Note that this is just a renamed version of the nillify code, it doesn't do anything malicious.

 Now this is a feature, not a bug.
 You are supposed to use the `cert --add` feature to add a trusted root certificate.
 Since most